wazuh/wazuh-documentation/source/cloud-service/your-environment/technical-faq.rst

 =============

 .. meta::
-  :description: Get answers to the most frequently asked questions about the Wazuh Cloud in this technical FAQ.
+  :description: Get answers to the most frequently asked questions about the Wazuh Cloud in this technical FAQ and get the most out of the Wazuh Cloud service.

 - `How can I send data to my environment?`_